Is your black cat rusty red? Tyrosine deficient diet?

 In the unlikely event that your black cat has turned a rusty red in normal lighting conditions, there is a possible cure: change his food.
 Food can alter the appearance of a cat, specifically the colour of his coat.
 You may have heard of this.
-It is an interesting topic but, if I am being honest, not of great value because I believe that a rusty coloured black cat because of a lack of tyrosine is probably rare.
+It is an interesting topic but, if I am being honest, not of great value to cat caregivers because I believe that a rusty coloured black cat because of a lack of tyrosine is probably rare.
+I don’t believe that

 Many foods such as fish contain a ingredient called tyrosine.
 It is an “amino acid” but I won’t dwell on the technical stuff.
 I am sure it is added to commercially prepared cat food.